mohamedabdelsalam578/Pharmacy-Management-System/EL-TA3BAN_Pharmacy_System_Final_Report.md

 | Nouran Khaled Mohamed | 245309 | A10 | **✓ Prescription Class Implementation** <br>**✓ Class Diagram Contributions** |
 | Moaz Mohamed Saed | 242675 | A8 | **✓ Large sections of the class diagram** <br>**✓ Medicine Class Implementation** <br>**✓ Pharmacist Class Implementation** |

-### 9.2 Team Workflow

-Our collaborative approach included:
-- **✓ Regular code reviews** for quality assurance
-- **✓ Pair programming** for complex features
-- **✓ Task board management** for coordinating work
-- **✓ Version control** with Git for code collaboration
-- **✓ Documentation standards** for consistent project documentation

-## 10. Conclusion

-### 10.1 Project Summary

-The EL-TA3BAN Pharmacy Management System successfully implements a comprehensive healthcare solution that connects patients, doctors, and pharmacists in an integrated digital ecosystem.
-By employing object-oriented design principles and modern Java features, we created a system that is both robust and extensible.